-To this end, the specific approach defined in this section consists of sending a single EDHOC + OSCORE request, which conveys the pair (C\R, EDHOC message\3) within an OSCORE protected CoAP message.
+To this end, the specific approach defined in this section consists of sending a single EDHOC + OSCORE request, which conveys the pair (C_R, EDHOC message_3) within an OSCORE-protected CoAP message.

 That is, the EDHOC + OSCORE request is in practice the OSCORE Request from Figure 1, as still sent to a protected resource and with the correct CoAP method and options intended for accessing that resource.
-At the same time, the EDHOC + OSCORE request also transports the pair (C\R, EDHOC message\3) required for completing the EDHOC exchange.
+At the same time, the EDHOC + OSCORE request also transports the pair (C_R, EDHOC message_3) required for completing the EDHOC exchange.
+Note that C_R is not transported precisely in the request payload.

-As EDHOC message\3 may be too large to be included in a CoAP Option, e.g., if containing a large public key certificate chain, it has to be transported in the CoAP payload of the EDHOC + OSCORE request.
+Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if conveying a protected large public key certificate chain as ID_CRED_I (see Section 3.5.4 of I-D.ietf-lake-edhoc) or if conveying protected External Authorization Data as EAD_3 (see Section 3.8 of [I-D.ietf-lake-edhoc]), EDHOC message_3 has to be transported in the CoAP payload of the EDHOC + OSCORE request.